MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-privacy-page.md

 1. In the **Main** slot of the page, add a **Content Rich Block** module.
 1. In the **Content Rich Block** module, add a **Content rich block item** module.
 1. In the properties pane for the **Content Rich Block** module, select **Add Data Source**, and then select **Rich Text Content**.
 1. In the rich text editor, enter the content for the privacy policy page.
-Expand the rich text editor to full screen mode as you require.
+Expand the rich text editor to full-screen mode as you require.
 1. When you've finished entering content, select **Preview** to preview the page in the web browser.
 1. Complete any remaining additions to the page and module properties.
 1. Check the privacy policy page in, and publish it.